-emaj_start_group(), emaj_set_mark_group(), emaj_rollback_group() and emaj_rollback_and_stop_group() functions set explicit locks on tables of the group to be sure that no transactions updating these tables are running at the same time.
+emaj_start_group(), emaj_set_mark_group(), emaj_rollback_group() and emaj_logged_rollback_group() functions (and their related multi-groups functions) set explicit locks on tables of the group to be sure that no transactions updating these tables are running at the same time.
 But it is the user's responsibility to execute these operations "at the right time", i.e. at moments that really correspond to stable point in the life of these tables.